Turning one is a major milestone and it usually means toddlerhood. You may start to wonder how to discipline a 1-year-old.

-What age should you start discipling a child?
+At what age should you start disciplining a child?

 When do babies know right from wrong?